 As a child in the sixties and seventies, growing up in Army Cantonments in India I loved festival time as it meant lots of exclusive dishes cooked for the occasion.
 Some of these were annual recipes and Janamashtmi also has its share of unique recipes.
-Sweetmeats ( barfi) made of coconut and thickened milk, musk melon seeds (meeng) and thickened milk or sweet balls ( ladoos) of (Cholai)and Jaggery were and are simply too good to miss.
+Sweetmeats ( barfi) made of coconut and thickened milk, musk melon seeds (meeng), and thickened milk or sweet balls ( ladoos) of (Cholai)and Jaggery were and are simply too good to miss.
 The reason for the annual cooking was dependent on the harvest time and availability.
 Today our options of buying stored and packed farm produce is not seasonal in nature.

-Preparations began much before the actual Janamashtami celebrations and created a certain anticipation.
+Preparations began much before the actual Janamashtami celebrations and created a feeling of certain anticipation.
 Musk melons are a very sweet summer fruit.
 After eating every melon the seeds were soaked in water for a few days.
-Once amply fermented the seeds were washed, cleaned and dried by my mother and stored.
+Once amply fermented the seeds were washed, cleaned, and dried by my mother and stored.
 They were then taken possession of by my grandmother who would then painstakingly shell them.
 To give you an idea of their size, the seed is 1 cm by .25 cm and flat.
 The seeds she wanted to shell for the day were soaked in water and wrapped in a wet muslin cloth.
 The damp seeds made shelling easier.
 We as kids were always on the lookout and as soon as she had some done we would be there to eat them.
-I can still picture her pretending to get angry that she was doing this for Janamashtami cooking.
-If you eat them I will have nothing left.
+I can still picture her pretending to get angry that she was doing this for Janamashtami cooking and saying “If you eat them I will have nothing left”.